 Smartsheet is an extensible and flexible spreadsheet-based project management tool, which restricts its usefulness for companies that want to avoid the limitations of spreadsheets.
 To help you free yourself from spreadsheets, we’ve brought together these Smartsheet alternatives.

-If you’re ready to dive right in to Smartsheet alternative recommendations, enter your project management software requirements in the form below to get your fast, free recommendations!
+If you’re ready to dive right in to Smartsheet alternative recommendations, we’ve got a sizable list for you to peruse.

 Smartsheet is a spreadsheet-based project management tool that teams and individuals can use to organize and track projects.
 Because of its flexibility, Smartsheet is great for marketing, IT, HR, and pretty much any business department.
 With Smartsheet, each project task is saved as a line in the spreadsheet, and you can build in due dates, add notes, attach images and documents, and construct a hierarchy of tasks.
 The software also allows you to share your sheets with an unlimited number of contributors and manage their access to sensitive information.

 Smartsheet and its alternatives aren’t the only options for project management software.
-Use the TechnologyAdvice product selection tool for project management for information, products, reviews, and recommendations.
+Check out the TechnologyAdvice project management guide for information, products, reviews, and recommendations.

 Zoho Projects is just a small piece of the greater Zoho galaxy of tools, but it holds its own for flexibility and ease of use.
 This project management software combines collaboration, document management, Gantt charts, and even team wiki pages for optimum clarity into projects.
 Individuals can view entire projects or just their own tasks, and you can bring the information all together in reports.